dgp1130/rules_prerender/README.md

 Most tests are run in [Jasmine](https://jasmine.github.io/) using [`jasmine_node_test()`](https://www.npmjs.com/package/@bazel/jasmine#jasmine_node_test).
-These tests run in a Node Jasmine environment with no available browser (unless they depend on Puppeteer).
+These tests run in a Node Jasmine environment with no available browser (unless they depend on WebDriverIO).
 The test can be executed with a simple `bazel test //path/to/pkg:target`.

 ### Debugging Tests